sajidhamdard/learnjavascript/Interview Questions/interview-questions-hindi.md

 ### What are cases in switch ?
-Javascript mein switch ke cases kya hote hai?
-Hinglish mein samjhao.

 Switch statement ek aisa control flow statement hai jo ek variable ke value ke according multiple block of codes ko execute karne ki permission deta hai.
 Har block ko ek case keyword se define kiya jata hai, jisme variable ki value check ki jati hai.
 Agar variable ki value case ke value ke barabar hoti hai to uss block ka code execute ho jata hai.

-Mazaak-sarakari ke liye example: Imagine a traffic signal and each signal has three lights - red, green, and yellow.
+Imagine a traffic signal and each signal has three lights - red, green, and yellow.
 The traffic signal controller is like a switch statement and the different signal lights are like the cases.
 Depending on the value of the signal light (the variable), the corresponding block of code (the traffic rules for that particular light) will be executed.

 ### What is default case ?